bduggan/raku-jupyter-kernel/README.md

   * the word 'atomic' autocompletes to the [atomic operators](https://docs.perl6.org/type/atomicint#Operators).
 (Use `atomic-` or `atom` to get the subroutines with their ASCII names).

+  * a colon followed by a sequence of word characters will autocomplete to characters whose unicode name contains that string.
+Dashes are treated as spaces. e.g. :straw will find 🍓 ("STRAWBERRY") or 🥤 ("CUP WITH STRAW")  and :smiling-face-with-smiling-eye will find 😊 ("SMILING FACE WITH SMILING EYES")

 * All cells are evaluated in item context.
 Outputs are then saved to an array named `$Out`.
 You can read from this directly or: